 U.S. Department of Commerce, Bureau of the Census Year 2005-2009 American Community Survey for Alachua County data was evaluated for language as a barrier to public involvement in the transportation process.
-American Community Survey Table B16004 identifies the language characteristics for Alachua County.
-This information is shown in the table on page 14 of this plan.
+Table 1 represents the American Community Survey Table B16004 which identifies the language characteristics for Alachua County.